Custom Decoders

 The runner is triggered in three ways:

-.activefile - if the file contains Custom Decoder scripts, they re-run against the loaded capture. - The APPLY CHANGES button at the bottom of the window - re-runs the pipeline against the current capture, picking up any decoder script edits, gear-dialog parameter changes, picker re-selections, or trigger setting changes you have made since the last run.
+• The APPLY CHANGES button at the bottom of the window - re-runs the pipeline against the current capture, picking up any decoder script edits, gear-dialog parameter changes, picker re-selections, Packet Presenter definition edits, or trigger setting changes you have made since the last run.
 The button is enabled when there are pending changes and no capture is in progress; if you are still capturing, click STOP first.

 The full pipeline order is:

-- Custom Decoders - A → B → C → D, one at a time.
+1. Custom Decoders - port A → B → C → D, one at a time.
+Within a port, the base decoder runs first, then each stacked layer in order, bottom to top (see "Stacking Decoders").

 Status bar feedback